claygiffin/100-coaches-site/src/pages/coaches/index.md

     tags:
       - Corporate Executive
       - Speaker
+  - bio: "Ayse Birsel has been designing award-winning products for over 20 years.
+She is the co-founder of Birsel + Seck, an innovative design studio in New York that partners with leading brands and Fortune 500 companies, including Colgate Palmolive, Converse, GE, Herman Miller, Nissan, Staples, Target, Tiffany & Co, Toyota, on design, design thinking, strategy and innovation projects.\r\n\n\rCalled affectionately by the press the “Queen of Toilets” and “Queen Bee” for her bathroom designs and office systems respectively, she brings new solutions to old problems by thinking differently, using her user-centered, humanistic design approach and her process, Deconstruction:ReconstructionTM.\r\n\n\rAyse is also known for her acclaimed workshops, Design the Life You Love, the foundation of her book, published by Ten Speed Press, an imprint of Penguin Random House, in October 2015.\r\n\n\rAyse is the recipient of numerous design awards including the IDEA Gold Award, ID Magazine Award, the Young Designer Award from the Brooklyn Museum of Art, and the Athena Award for Excellence in Furniture Design from Rhode Island School of Design.
+She is a speaker at international conferences—notably the Aspen Design Conference, IDSA and AIGA Conferences, the Indaba Conference, Design Management Institute, 99U, The Feast and Fast Company Innovation Conferences.\r\n\n\rShe is a Fulbright Scholar with a master’s degree in Industrial Design from Pratt Institute and is a graduate of Middle East Technical University in Ankara, Turkey.
+Her work can be found in the permanent collections of the Museum of Modern Art, Cooper Hewitt National Design Museum and Philadelphia Museum of Art.
+Ayse teaches at Products of Design Department at SVA (School of Visual Arts) and is on the board of IDSA (Industrial Designers Society of America).
+She lives in New York, with her husband and partner Bibi Seck and their 3 kids."
+    coachName: Ayse Birsel
+    jobTitle: 'Co-founder of Birsel + Seck, author of Design the Life You Love'
+    links:
+      linkedin: aysebirsel
+    photo: /uploads/ayse-birsel.jpg
+    tags:
+      - Author
+      - Consultant
+      - Speaker
+      - Thinker
   - bio: "Alisa is an executive coach who works with senior executives and high potential leaders to help them create positive permanent shifts in their leadership impact and the results they achieve.
 In addition to executives in large established companies, she works with Founder/CEOs and executive teams of start-ups to help them improve their leadership, scale the company, and support them in learning key leadership and communication skills.
 She also leads workshops and speaks on a variety of topics.
 Her areas of expertise include: Executive Presence; Power, Influence & Charisma; Decision-making; and Corporate Politics.\r\n\nPrior to starting her coaching practice, Alisa was CFO of Clarivergent Technology Partners and head of strategic partnerships at Corporate Alumni.
 She was a strategy consultant at PricewaterhouseCoopers and The Monitor Group.
 A CPA, Alisa earned her MBA from Cornell University where she was awarded the Fried Fellowship for Leadership and Academic Excellence.
 Alisa is known for her high energy and enthusiasm along with her practical, results-oriented approach.
 She was selected as one of the Top 10 Coaches in Boston by Women’s Business, which called her “absolutely brilliant” and “a super hero.”\r\n\nAlisa is a member of the Cornell Entrepreneurship Advisory Board.
 She is on the faculty of the “Runway” program at Cornell Tech – an accelerator which focuses on helping post-docs commercialize their research and build companies.
 She is an angel investor in and advisor to a number of start-ups both in the US and developing countries.\r\n\n\rAlisa is a regular invited lecturer at Harvard University and Cornell University as well as in the Naval War College’s accelerated leadership program.
 She is a coach for the Linkage Global Institute for Leadership Development and for political leaders from areas of conflict at the Center for Inclusive Security at Harvard University.
 Alisa a columnist and “Expert” for Worth Magazine and was featured in the book “Reinventing You,” by Dorie Clark.
 Alisa has been quoted in publications such as the New York Times, the Wall St. Journal, and various other regional and national business publications.\r\n\n\rAlisa has a passionate interest in health, wellness and fitness and has a particular love for running and cycling, especially when combined with scenic travel.
 She is a fearless cook of ethnic food.
 She loves all sorts of culture, especially music and theater, and will occasionally burst into song without warning.\r\n\n\rLocated in New York City, Alisa’s current and former clients include: Venmo, Foursquare, Timehop, Bloomberg LLP, Dell, Hitachi Data Systems, Tory Burch, Pfizer, Johnson & Johnson, Novartis, Taro Pharmaceuticals, Association of British Pharmaceuticals Industry (ABPI) , Fidelity, Standard Chartered Bank, Citibank, UBS, SilverLake, KPMG, PricewaterhouseCoopers, Sony Music, Harvard University, and The New York Times Company."
     coachName: Alisa Cohn
     jobTitle: NYC Executive Coach for CEOs & Founders